cjhang/notes/Study/Interferometers/casa.md

 ## Gain Calibration

 For the gain-calibrator, it is mainly used to correct the long-time phase and amplitude variation of the science targets.
-So, similar with science target, we need regularly visit the gain calibrator when we are observing our science target.
-Due to this reason, we need a nearby and a bright enough gain calibrator comparing with our target.
+So, during the observation, we need to observe the gain calibrator occasionaly when we are observing our science target.
+Due to this, we may need a nearby and a bright gain calibrator to get a better calibration.